jy0205/LaVIT/README.md

   author={Jin, Yang and Xu, Kun and Xu, Kun and Chen, Liwei and Liao, Chao and Tan, Jianchao and Mu, Yadong and others}, journal={arXiv preprint arXiv:2309.04669}, year={2023}
 }

+@article{jin2024video,
+  title={Video-LaVIT: Unified Video-Language Pre-training with Decoupled Visual-Motional Tokenization}, author={Jin, Yang and Sun, Zhicheng and Xu, Kun and Chen, Liwei and Jiang, Hao and Huang, Quzhe and Song, Chengru and Liu, Yuliang and Zhang, Di and Song, Yang and others}, journal={arXiv preprint arXiv:2402.03161}, year={2024}
+}